luna404/HeRAMS-UserManual/UserGuide_en.md

 1. Refresh your inbox.
 It might take a few minutes for email to appear.
 2. Check your spam/junk folder.
 3. Try to register again.
 You might have accidentaly misspelled your email.
-4. If the above steps did not solve your issues, please contact your system administrator or send and emails to [mailto](herams@who.int).
+4. If the above steps did not solve your issues, please contact your system administrator or send and emails to [herams@who.int](mailto:herams@who.int).
 </details>

 <details>